brucou/react-state-driven/README.md

   (`map`, `filter`, `takeUntil` etc.) allow to aggregate events in a fairly simple manner.
-Note that we could implement this logic in the state machine itself (our machines are turing-machine-equivalent, they can implement any effect-less computation), but : 1. it is much better to keep the machine dealing with inputs at a higher level of abstraction, 2. that kind of event aggregation is **much easier** done with a dedicated library such as `rxjs`
+Note that we could implement this logic in the state machine itself (our machines are turing-machine-equivalent, they can implement any effect-less computation), but : 1. it is much better to keep the machine dealing with inputs at a consistent level of abstraction, 2. that kind of event aggregation is **much easier** done with a dedicated library such as `rxjs`
 - Likewise, do not hesitate when possible to handle concurrency issues with the event processing library.
 In our example, we used `switchMap` which only emits the response from the latest request.
 Doing this in the machine, while possible, would needlessly complicate the design, and